intel/edge-developer-kit-reference-scripts/usecases/real-time/tcc_tutorial/README.md

 This application is used to demonstrate the possible optimization steps to increase temporal isolaten between best effort and real time workloads on Linux systems.
 It includes a control task that performs random pointer chasing to simulate a workload and measures wake up jitter, execution time and cache misses.
 The application also features a statistics handler thread that processes and logs timing information.

+<span style="color:red"> Note: The pointer chasing buffer size should exceed the L2 cache size of your processor to see an improvment by cache partitioning described in step 2 below.
+You can change the buffer size in `rt_linux_tutorial.c` using `WORKLOAD_BUFFER_SIZE` define.</span>

 ## High-level Design of the test application

 <p align="center">
   <img src="images/rt_app.png" alt="High-level design of rt app" style="width: 50%;" />
 </p>
+Developer: Toggle developer tools
 ## 1. Step: Default Configuration

 <p align="center">